 Photo via thejealouscurator.com

 While wood floors, even when neutral, have a natural warmth that pleases the eye, cement is a less forgiving choice.
 Yet, cement floors are a perfect canvas for artistic undertakings.
-Paint, sealer and a stencil, combined with some enthusiasm and elbow grease, can transform this cold surface into the focal point of a room.
-Especially when light paint is used on top of a dark-colored floor, the result is dramatic – the ultimate floors with character.
+Paint, sealer and stencil, combined with some enthusiasm and elbow grease, can transform this cold surface into the focal point of a room.
+Especially when light paint is used on top of dark-colored cement, the result is dramatic – the ultimate floors with character.

 Finally, if “bringing nature in” is a common design goal often pursued by adding plants or a simple nature-inspired piece of art to the general design, some are taking the idea a step further.
-The HOQ offices in the Qube building located in London’s Fitzrovia neighborhood, include a relaxing park-like area designed for relaxing and recollecting, where the floors are recreating the interior of a garden, grass and mounds included.
+The HOQ offices in the Qube building located in London’s Fitzrovia neighborhood, include a relaxing park-like area designed for relaxing and recollecting, where the floors are recreating the interior of a garden (grass and earthen mounds included).
 It is an unexpected twist that tricks the eye and raises the spirit – something that is not often said about floors.

 Please take a look at our Before and After images of selected projects from 2016 HERE.